Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 ## Code:

-Now that we fully understand the problem and how to solve it, coding it up should be very easy:
+Now that we fully understand the problem and how to solve it, coding it up should be very easy

 ### Create a dataset in pandas: